Watchar-BossLa/brain-nectar-88/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## What technologies are used for this project?
+## Technologies Used

-This project is built with .
+Study Bee is built with modern web technologies for optimal performance and user experience:

-- Vite
-- TypeScript
-- React
-- shadcn-ui
+- **Vite**: Fast build tool and development server
+- **React**: Frontend library for building user interfaces
+- **JavaScript/JSX**: Programming language and syntax extension
+- **shadcn-ui**: Accessible and customizable UI components
-- Tailwind CSS
+- **Tailwind CSS**: Utility-first CSS framework for styling
+- **IndexedDB**: Browser database for offline data storage
+- **Service Workers**: For offline functionality and caching
+- **Framer Motion**: Animation library for smooth transitions
+- **Supabase**: Backend as a service for authentication and data storage
+- **Vitest**: Testing framework for unit and integration tests

 ## How can I deploy this project?